How to Cancel/Get Rid of a Holiday Inn Club Vacation Timeshare

 Holiday Inn hasn’t stopped there.
 We’ve had numerous complaints about the quality of the stays meant to rope people into vacation ownerships:

 - Outright lies about availability.* Several of our clients have been told by Orange Lake staff that their resort was completely full.
 They later found through the IHG app that not only was there no availability, but it was cheaper to the public than it was for owners.
 Clients have also noted that the foot traffic at these “full” resorts seemed suspiciously sparse.
+The time is now to get out of your Holiday Inn timeshare.

 - Misrepresentation of rooms booked for promotional stays.
 Several clients have complained that Orange Lake enticed them with a free stay “at its Disney property.”
 They arrived excited, only to find out their room was at a different (farther-away) location, and did not have the flashy, resort-style features advertised.
 Imagine how you would feel during a tour of the luxury property you thought you would be staying at!